How to Let Go of What You Thought Should Be + Embrace What Is

 When I look back on my life, I can now see that those times when I was completely devastated by a situation (a broken relationship, my child’s family situation, an opportunity I thought I should have had), I was actually being redirected.
 To something better.
 To something much more magical.

 This revelation didn’t happen overnight.
 And it took a lot of work on my part.
 I had to be willing to truly let go and start embracing whatever my circumstances were.

-Those circumstances were often painful, “[email protected]#$” times.
+Those circumstances were often painful, “what-the-f@#$” times.
 There were weeks at a time when I cried myself to sleep every night.
 Moments when my nerves were so shot, my fears so great, my head so lost, that I didn’t think I would ever recover.

 But then I did.
 I had to choose between being the victim or rising up as the warrior.
 And I chose to be a warrior, sister friend!

 I had to start looking at those painful times not as defeats, but as the necessary unraveling that was happening in my life at that time.
 I had to learn that I could rise from it, redefine what happiness is to me, and find more meaning in my life.